CS is a lifelong, obsessive fly fisherman who is forced to work as a fish biologist and conservationist in the PNW.

 If you’re still wrinkling your nose at the thought of small creek carp, all I can say is, GOOD.
 If more people believed me about how fun this creek is, I’d have way too much company on one of my favorite spots to spend a summer evening on the Palouse.

 Fly selection doesn’t have to get fancy, but all usual carp advice applies (for a bit more detail on fishing for carp, check out my article on the Illia Dunes).
 Worm patterns, standard nymphs, damselfly nymphs, leeches, crayfish, and scuds are the bread and butter for carp, just as they would be for trout.
 If for no other reason than sheer novelty, you may want to tie a couple of cottonwood fluff flies for cloopers, which essentially consist of a large wad of white CDC on a size 12 hook.
 Other than that, in Rock Creek, the flies for carp are the same you would use for giant, picky spring creek trout.

 Far and away, my favorite spot for this type of fishing is the area upstream and downstream of Escure Ranch.
 Accessible from a turnoff on Jordan Knott Road southwest of Ewan, Escure Ranch is also a trailhead for Towell Falls, and a good option for camping.
-The road in can be a bit dicey in wet conditions, and is rough even in the best conditions, but the reward is stunning prairie scenery, solitude, and miles of river access in a little-travelled corner of the Palouse.
-You will almost certainly have it all to yourself, and there are plenty of trout, bass and carp in here to keep the open-minded angler occupied for days.
+The road in can be a bit dicey in wet conditions and is rough even in the best conditions, but the reward is stunning prairie scenery, solitude, and miles of river access in a little-traveled corner of the Palouse.
+You will almost certainly have it all to yourself, and there are plenty of trout, bass, and carp in here to keep the open-minded angler occupied for days.